ReDISchoolDK/Fall25_Frontend/Week-03_JS/README.md

    That is all for this week, we are setting things up for the future here!
 - **Version Control:**
   - Commit your work with clear, descriptive messages and push your changes to GitHub.

-- **Testing:**
-  - Open your `trivia/index.html` in a browser, test the interactive trivia bot, and use browser developer tools to debug any issues.